-The summer of 2013 we had three kids with us.
+A few summers ago we had three kids with us.
 We took the 4 mile trip and it was very manageable with younger kiddies.
 Also we rented a tube to tie to our raft, which made it so much more fun!!!
 You do need to make sure that the water is safe for a tube.
 We called in a week before, and were told that the waters are too cold and choppy to use a tube due to some rains, so we had to wait a bit to go.
 The following week we called and were good to go.
 The tube definitely made it more fun for the older kids, and the braver younger kids.
 I also managed to accidentally drown my old camera in the river, so no pictures from this trip.
 It was a ton of fun.

 The year before that we took the 7 mile trip, the river on that stretch was way too calm.
 The 9 mile trip takes just as much time, which means more rapids, more fun.
 We stopped on the bank to enjoy our lunch, splash and swim.
 My older son enjoyed swimming alongside the raft during the calmer water.
 We met a few cool fishermen that educated us about Shad.
 Overall, the kids and us were really tired at the end, but it was a fun experience!

-Here are some photos from our trip.
+Here are some photos from our trips in the past.

 I highly recommend this adventurous trip for families, it’s a lot of fun.